Bedrock-OSS/bedrock-wiki/docs/concepts/components-events-groups.md

 # Uses in vanilla

-Component groups and events are the main tools that vanilla entities use to create custom and adaptable behavior.
+Component groups and events are the primary tools that vanilla entities use to create custom and adaptable behavior.
 For a specific example, look at the zombie.

 The zombie is programmed to turn into a `drowned` if it spends too long in the water.
-Look at the component-groups and events, and see if you can work out how this is done!
+Look at the component groups and events, and see if you can work out how this is done!